Municipalité des Îles-de-la-Madeleine — Local Investment Fund (FLI) and Local Solidarity Fund (FLS)

 Financing terms and conditions

-- The maximum investment from the Local Solidarity Fund (FLS) in a single company or group is $100,000.
+- Maximum cumulative investment from the FLS in a single company or company group is $100,000.

-- For business succession projects, the maximum joint FLI investment is $25,000 and must be matched by an equal amount from the FLS; additional FLS financing may be requested.
+- In business succession projects, FLI investment is capped at $25,000 and must be matched equally by FLS funding.

-- The total government financial assistance (direct and indirect) received must not exceed 50% of total project costs, or 80% for social economy enterprises, when the FLI is involved.
+- Total government financial assistance (Quebec, Canada, including grants) cannot exceed 50% of the total project costs, or 80% for social economy enterprises.

 Eligible projects & activities